We're the UK's leading bowel cancer charity

 Grant award: £24,341

-Dr Ochocka-Fox is using tissue from people with familial adenomatous polyposis (FAP) to build a new resource to support research into better treatments for this condition.
+Dr Ochocka-Fox used tissue from people with familial adenomatous polyposis (FAP) to build a new resource to support research into better treatments for this condition.

 The challenge

-FAP is a rare inherited condition that causes people to develop a large number of polyps (non-cancerous growths ) in their bowel.
-People with this condition have an almost 100% risk of developing bowel cancer before the age of 40.
-It is caused by an inherited mutation of a specific gene called the APC gene.
+FAP is a rare inherited condition that causes people to develop a large number of polyps in their bowel and gives an almost 100% risk of developing bowel cancer before the age of 40.
+It’s caused by an inherited mutation of the APC gene.

-Many people with FAP have preventative surgery to remove their whole bowel.
-But this has significant impact on health and wellbeing.
-So, there is a need to develop new therapies that can slow these polyps from forming or progressing in to cancer.
+Many people with FAP have preventative surgery to remove their whole bowel, but such a surgery has significant health and wellbeing impact, and so there’s a need to develop new therapies that can slow these polyps from forming or progressing to cancer.

 The science behind the project

-This project will set up a research tool that can be used to test new therapies.
-The researchers will take polyps from FAP patients and grow them into mini organs called organoids, 3D miniguts that replicate some of what is found in the bowel.
+This project established a new research tool that can be used to test such new therapies.
+The researchers took polyps from FAP patients and grew them into organoids, 3D miniguts that replicate some of the tissue structures found in the bowel.

-In each polyp they'll study specific mutations and measure the activity of the biological pathway these mutations act in.
-The organoids will then be stored to be available to test treatments.
+In each polyp they studied the specific APC mutations and measured the activity of the biological pathway that APC acts in.
+The organoids were then stored to be available to test treatments.

 What difference will this project make?

-Providing a bank of organoids as a test platform will support the development of new therapies for FAP patients.
-This could reduce the need for preventative whole bowel removal, without increasing cancer risk, which would greatly improve quality of life for people with FAP.
+Providing a bank of organoids as a test platform will support development of new therapies for FAP patients, both for prevention and treatment.
+Reducing the need for preventative whole bowel removal without increasing cancer risk would greatly improve quality of life for people with FAP.

-Studying the specific mutations and biology of each different organoid will increase our understanding of the condition.
+The study of the specific mutations and biology of each different organoid will also increase our understanding of the condition.

-Around 80% of bowel tumours in people who have bowel cancer, but dont have FAP, have a mutation in the APC gene.
-This means insights from this project could have benefits for bowel cancer patients beyond just those with FAP.
+Around 80% of sporadic bowel tumours in people without FAP have a mutation in the APCgene, so insights from these organoids could also have wide benefits for bowel cancer patients beyond the FAP group.

 A headshot of Anna Maria Ochocka-Fox